alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 FileService implementation, you can use some library to create a Mock of FileService.
 The mock will be a object of FileService, but without any implementation of the behaviors from the real implementation.

-## Project Example
+## Practice

 The best way to learn is practising.
 So, let define some project to examplify the use of test.
+In the follow sections we will present how to use the libraries, how to create a test and run and the full example are in the github repository referenced in the end.

+### Project example

-There are two features in this project:
+There are two features in
+this project:

 - Generate a certificate in PDF format